malik-devops/fulltutominikube/kube/mysql/README.md

 | root | localhost | *819DF53CFB95644C53BF1CB33671C8BA388DB000 |
 | root | %         | *819DF53CFB95644C53BF1CB33671C8BA388DB000 |

-Now we have to change the passwords for user root.
+Now we have the passwords for localhost and %.

 ### NB
+if you want to change the password:

 For MySQL 8.0 and later: